//legal

 We process personal data only when we have a lawful basis under Article 6 of the GDPR.
 These include:

-• the data subject’s consent (Art.
-6(1)(a) GDPR) — e.g., for marketing communications or optional profiling;
+• The data subject's consent (Art.
+6(1)(a) GDPR) — e.g., for marketing communications, analytics cookies or optional profiling;

-• necessity for performance of a contract or to take steps prior to entering a contract (Art.
+• Necessity for performance of a contract or to take steps prior to entering into a contract (Art.
 6(1)(b));

 3.2 Principles of Processing